seanmc84/is117collab/README.md

 commit - this is the command that gives Git its power.
 When you commit, you are taking a "snapshot" of your repository at that point in time.
 It leaves a checkpoint to which you can reevaluate or restore the project to any previous state.

-Merging - when a branch is complete, you can merge changes back to the master branch which is visible to all collaborators (git merge).
+merging - when a branch is complete, you can merge changes back to the master branch which is visible to all collaborators (git merge).
 For example, "git merge cats" would take all the changes you made to the "cats" branch and add them to the master.

-Checking out - allows you to "check out" a repository that you are not currently inside.
+checking out - allows you to "check out" a repository that you are not currently inside.
 It is a navigational command that lets you move to the repository you want to check; (git checkout).

 push command - is if you are working on a local computer and you want your commits to be visible online on github as well, you "push" changes up to github with this command (git push).

 pull command - is if you are working on a local computer and want the most up-to-date version of a repository to work with, you "pull" changes down from github with this command (git pull).

-By remote adding, removing, or showing, you are using these commands to help you manage connections to remote repositories.
+remote adding, removing, or showing - you are using these commands to help you manage connections to remote repositories.
 By adding, you are creating new connections to a remote repository.
 By removing, you are disconnecting the remote from the local repository.
 By showing, it just displays the URLs of the remote repositories.

-You can also check the status of your repository.
+status - of course you can also check the status of your repository.
 You are able to see which files are inside of it, which changes need to be committed, and which rbanch of the repository you are currently working on.

-All in all, a master branch is the entire composition, the lead repository.
+master branch - the entire composition, the lead repository.
 Everything is located or merged into this spot and you are able to access it by using the command "git checkout master."